 Representation of First Allied Securities in an NASD arbitration in Seattle, Washington involving claims against a competitor for raiding an entire division of the company, including multiple brokers in multiple offices.

-Representation of a medical device company in avoiding litigation threatened by a competitor over our client's hiring of several of the competitor's employees.
+Represented a medical device company in avoiding litigation threatened by a competitor over our client's hiring of several of the competitor's employees.

-Representation of the Trustee for Winstar Communications in its bankruptcy case against Lucent Technologies.
+Represented the Trustee for Winstar Communications in its bankruptcy case against Lucent Technologies.
 Following a three month bench trial, the Delaware Bankruptcy Court awarded the Trustee judgment on its bankruptcy and breach of contract claims against Lucent, finding Lucent to be an insider of Winstar.
 The Court also found that a $188 million payment made four months before Winstar's bankruptcy was held to be a voidable preference to be repaid by Lucent to Winstar.

 Representation of an insurance company in a run off in pursing reinsurance claims against multiple reinsurers and reinsurance pools, both foreign and domestic, including claims in both state and federal courts in New York and New Jersey.